 While teaching part-time at UCD and working on The Thomas MacGreevy Archive, a humanities computing research project, he and three colleagues set up a production company, Bright Boy, to produce site-specific theatre works.
 Their work included Dubl’n Babble’on, a promenade event at Newman House, Dublin, celebrating the work of James Joyce and Samuel Beckett (1995).

 The receipt of a research scholarship in American Studies at Leeds University allowed him to pursue PhD research on contemporary American poetry, with particular attention to reading and the reader (1996-1999).
 This research led to a renewed interest in the intersection of visual and verbal art works and resulted in the joint curation of a day of workshops and papers with accompanying exhibition titled Verbal inter Visual in Birkbeck College and at Central St Martin’s, London (2001).

-Mark Leahy has continued a writing and performance practice and is involved in research in the area of visual and digital poetics and in critical or theoretical investigations around poetry, art, visual culture and their intersections.
+Mark Leahy has continued a writing and performance practice and is involved in research in the area of visual and digital poetics, theorisation and practices of voice and voicing, and in critical or theoretical investigations around poetry, art, visual culture and their intersections.
 He was employed as a Lecturer in Writing at Dartington College of Arts in September 2003, and was appointed Director of Writing there in August 2005.
-He moved to become MA Programme Leader at Dartington in October 2007, and continued in that role until October 2010.
-He now teaches part-time at Falmouth University and Plymouth University and supervises and examines at postgraduate and PhD level.
+He moved to become MA Programme Leader at Dartington in October 2007, and continued in that role until October 2010 when Dartington was merged with Falmouth University.
+He taught part-time at Falmouth University on Undergraduate modules in Performance and Creative Writing, and continues to supervise PhD students there.